-As of December 2018 PHP 5 and 7.0 became End of Life.
-It is now July 2019 and up to 74% of PHP powered sites in the top 1 million are running software that is End of Life.
+PHP 8.0 went End of Life (EOL) in November 2023 .
+PHP 8.1 will receive security fixes only until December 2025.
+As of October 2025 up to 55% of PHP powered sites in the top 1 million are running software that is End of Life.
 This means there is no support and more importantly if new vulnerabilities are discovered, there will be no security fixes released.

 PHP End of Life Stats